Folic acid

 Background

 UK flour has been fortified for over 80 years.
 Mandatory calcium addition started in World War II to counter dietary deficiencies linked to rationing; progressive addition of iron, thiamin (vitamin B1), and niacin (vitamin B2) followed in the 1950s.
-In 2024 the UK government introduced new regulations to add folic acid to flour to prevent neural tube defects; non-wholemeal wheat flour needs to be fortified by late 2026, as set out in the UK Government’s Bread and Flour Regulations.
+In 2024 the UK government introduced new regulations to add folic acid to flour to prevent neural tube defects; non-wholemeal wheat flour needs to be fortified by late 2026.

 Why folic acid addition?